 Flashes are the most used item with the hot shoe, but there are other possibilities.
 There are GPS units and electronic viewfinders.

 Other devices are able to sit in the hot shoe, yet don’t communicate with the camera.

 A cold shoe is a hot shoe, except it doesn’t allow the device to communicate with the camera.
 Items placed here usually connect to the camera using a wire or two.

 Examples of these are external microphones, small cameras such as Go Pros, and other devices aimed at helping you capture better images.
 A good example of these would be the MIOPS Smart Trigger.

 A cold shoe holds your device and keeps it close to the camera’s gravitational center.
 This means your camera won’t pitch to one side, allowing you to hold it straight when capturing.

 There are items you can buy, allowing two or more devices to be used at the same time.
-The 3 Triple Cold Shoe Mount allows three devices used at the same time.
 These could be lights, microphones, flashes or even Go Pros.